urielh3191/sep11-freedom-project/prep/plan copy.md

 #### Beyond MVP

 - [ ] Revamp the UI period.
-Make dark mode, make it more intuitive, maybe even change the template for a nicer one (04/10/2025)
+Make dark mode, make it more intuitive, maybe even change the template for a nicer one / make a new interface from scratch (04/10/2025)
   - [ ] Find a way to make a setup page to configure the apps, make them cards and, make it modular (toggle settings) (04/10/2025)